Vladislav1977/forest_project/readme.md

 The project is based on Forest Cover Type dataset, currently running on [Kaggle competition](https://www.kaggle.com/competitions/forest-cover-type-prediction/overview).

 The aim of this project:
-- test some ML techniques (Logistic Regression, SVM, Gradient Boosting,  Extremely Randomized Trees and FC NN) to achieve high prediction score.
+- test some ML techniques (Logistic Regression, SVM, Gradient Boosting,  Extremely Randomized Trees and Fully Connected Neural Network) to achieve high prediction score.
 - implement convenient and simple way for training above techniques and making their predictions.

 # FEATURE ENGINEERING